mukeshsundar23/Hospitality-Data-Analysis-Dashboard/README.md

 ## Data Source and Sample Data

 - Data Source: The data used in this dashboard is purely fictional and is for demonstration purposes only.
 It does not represent real production data from any hotel or hospitality business.
 - Sample Data: A subset of anonymized sample data is provided in this repository to showcase the capabilities of the dashboard.
-You can find the data in the `Resources` folder along with the data schema in `hospitality_metadata.txt`.
+You can find the data in the `Resources` folder along with the data schema in `meta_data_hospitality.txt`.

 ## Installation and Setup